earthobservations/wetterdienst/docs/usage/docker.rst

 Docker
 ######

 Wetterdienst comes in two Docker image flavors.
-A "standard" variant and a "full" variant.
-The "full" variant includes some additional dependencies out of the box, like GDAL.
+A "standard" variant, including all dependency packages from the ``export,restapi`` extras, and a "full" variant, including all dependency packages from the ``export,influxdb,cratedb,postgresql, radar,bufr,restapi,explorer,radar,radarplus`` extras.

 *************